-Thanks to the fill level data, the same quality of service can be provided with 40% less mileage by reducing the number of trips.
+Thanks to the fill-level data, the same quality of service can be provided with 40% less mileage by reducing the number of trips.
 This results in a reduction in CO2 emissions of over 50%.
 It corresponds to an annual reduction of 1.5 t CO2 for the containers examined in the proof of concept.
 The annual CO2 emission per container is thus reduced by 8 kg.

 Various factors influence logistics costs.
-For this study we assume costs of about CHF.
+For this study, we assume costs of about CHF.
 5 /km.
 These costs include fuel, fees (LSVA), maintenance costs and depreciation.
 By using the Live Track platform with the Akenza Core a reduction of logistics costs by up to 35% is likely.

 Findings and outlook

-This study shows that significant improvements in logistics can be achieved by knowing and forecasting the fill levels of glass collection containers and optimising the routes of the waste disposal vehicle accordingly.
+This study shows that significant improvements in logistics can be achieved by knowing and forecasting the fill levels of glass collection containers and optimizing the routes of the waste disposal vehicle accordingly.
 The result: significantly lower logistics costs and sustainable reduction of CO2 emissions.

 A major goal of the study was also to test the measurement quality of the battery-powered sensors under real conditions.
 The tests have shown that the measurement results are stable enough to allow a cost-effective and data-driven optimization of logistics.

 The study also examined whether the communication of the sensors with the platform works reliably.
-Even in remote locations the coverage of the Swisscom network in the containers is good enough to communicate reliably via the NB-IoT network.
+Even in remote locations, the coverage of the Swisscom network in the containers is good enough to communicate reliably via the NB-IoT network.

 Benefits of using the Akenza Core